 Certain risk factors make you more prone to suffering from neck pain, Dr. Chang says.
 These include experiencing sports injuries, car accidents, bull or bronco riding, or other jolts that can damage the bones, ligaments, and muscles in the neck region.

-However, neck pain can directly stem from a long list of more weighty causes.
+However, neck pain can directly stem from a long list of more weighty neck pain causes.
 According to Dr. Chang, these include:

-- Worn joints: Wear-and-tear arthritis, known medically as osteoarthritis, can target neck joints as we get older just as it does other joints throughout the body.
+- Worn joints: Wear-and-tear arthritis, known medically as osteoarthritis, can target neck joints as we age, just as it does other joints throughout the body.